buddhist-uni/buddhist-uni.github.io/_content/monographs/buddhism-transformed_gombrich-obeyesekere.md

 pages: 464
 ---

-> our times are characterized by the sheer intensity and spread of *bhakti* religion; and while it starts among the urban poor, it gets accepted by others as a reaction to the fundamentalism and the puritan ethics of Protestant Buddhism.
+> Our times are characterized by the sheer intensity and spread of *bhakti* religion; and while it starts among the urban poor, it gets accepted by others as a reaction to the fundamentalism and the puritan ethics of Protestant Buddhism.

 An analysis of the parallel threads of modern Sri Lankan Buddhism: the "rational," European-inflected forms of the educated, upper classes and the Hindu-inflected "devotional" forms of the masses.